 From January 2, 2012 through September 30, 2012, Steve H. Kanzer was engaged as our Interim Director of our Biologics Division.
-In connection with his appointment, Mr. Kanzer entered into a six month employment agreement with us on a full time basis (the "Kanzer Employment Agreement"), which may be extended for an additional three (3) months upon consent of the parties.
-Pursuant to the Kanzer Employment Agreement, Mr. Kanzer will be entitled to a base salary of \$90,000 for the term, healthcare coverage pursuant to our healthcare insurance plan, reimbursement for certain relocation expenses and rent expense.
+In connection with his appointment, Mr. Kanzer entered into a six month employment agreement with us on a full time basis (the "Kanzer Employment Agreement"), which may be extended for an additional three months upon consent of the parties.
+Pursuant to the Kanzer Employment Agreement, Mr. Kanzer was entitled to a base salary of \$90,000 for the term, healthcare coverage pursuant to our healthcare insurance plan, reimbursement for certain relocation expenses and rent expense.
 The Kanzer Employment Agreement also includes confidentiality obligations and inventions assignments by Mr. Kanzer.
-Mr. Kanzer is not entitled to severance pay upon termination of his employment.
-On October 1, 2012, the Kanzer Employment Agreement was amended (the "Amended Kanzer Employment Agreement") and Mr. Kanzer is engaged as our Licensing Associate.
+Mr. Kanzerwas not entitled to severance pay upon termination of his employment.
+On October 1, 2012, the Kanzer Employment Agreement was amended (the "Amended Kanzer Employment Agreement") and Mr. Kanzer was engaged as our Licensing Associate.
 In connection with this appointment, Mr. Kanzer entered into a two year agreement with us on a part time basis (2.5 days per week).
-Pursuant to the Amended Kanzer Employment Agreement, Mr. Kanzer will be entitled to a base salary of \$150,000 for the term and healthcare coverage pursuant to our healthcare insurance plans.
+Pursuant to the Amended Kanzer Employment Agreement, Mr. Kanzer was entitled to a base salary of \$150,000 for the term and healthcare coverage pursuant to our healthcare insurance plans.
+Effective December 5, 2013, Mr. Kanzer was appointed CEO and President of our majority owned subsidiary,